Getting highlights has been so popular for decades now. You could get various highlights – so you have plenty to choose from!

 How To Darken Highlights With A Toner: The Bottom Line

 To conclude, darkening the highlights can be done with toner.
-However, you have to be careful to choose the correct color according to the chart.
+However, you must carefully choose the correct color according to the chart.

-If you’re having trouble choosing the color or you’re not satisfied with the results – there is a way.
-Make an appointment with your hairdresser and they will help you get the shade you want!
+If you’re having trouble choosing the color or are unsatisfied with the results – there is a way.
+Make an appointment with your hairdresser, who will help you get the shade you want!